<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 “The plain fact is that the planet does not need more successful people.
 But it does desperately need more peacemakers, healers, restorers, storytellers, and lovers of every kind.
 It needs people who live well in their places.
 It needs people of moral courage willing to join the fight to make the world habitable and humane.
 And these qualities have little to do with success as we have defined it.” ― David Orr

-The Trump Presidency has unleashed an unprecedented assault on the nation’s environmental protection and resource stewardship laws.
+The Trump presidency unleashed an unprecedented assault on the nation’s environmental protection and resource stewardship laws.

 Trump’s election was enabled by the rise of the fake news industry.
-This in turn was made possible by social media outlets that by-passed traditional media and the set of professional ethics that had guided reporting for a century.
+This in turn was made possible by social media outlets that bypassed traditional media and the set of professional ethics that had guided reporting for a century.
+We are dealing with climate denialism and myths about climate change that damage progress toward a sustainable future.
 Today’s rising generation requires core eco-literacy—a basic understanding of how living beings are interrelated—to be able to sort truth from fiction.
 They need this in order to stand up for a sensible framework to protect the earth for people alive today, for future generations, and for all the other creatures on the planet.

 Because the need for environmental educators is so great, there are an abundance of career paths and opportunities available to people with the skills and training to communicate and teach about ecology and sustainability.